cyverse/operation-sanity/readme.md

 This repo provides tests for:

 * Creating and deleting projects
-* Launching featured images on all providers
+* Launching all 5 featured images on all 3 providers
 * Ensuring those instances launch
 * Reporting and deleting featured images
 * Creating, reporting, and deleting volumes
-* Creating and deleting external links
+* Creating and deleting links
 * Testing web shell operation
 * Submitting resource request ticket
 * Submitting Atmosphere feedback